Najsztub/BDM_UsbBlaster/README.md

 ## Remarks

-This is just a simple example created to be able to check one board.
-It wasn't my intention to create production grade software.
-I released the code in hope that some finds it usefull and take no responsibility if it fails.
-Use it on your own responsibility.
+This is just a simple example created to check one board.

+It wasn't my intention to create a production grade software.
+I released the code in hope that someone finds it usefull.
+I take no responsibility if it fails.
+Use it on your own risk.